 Down the Well was meant to become a game about making the best of bad situations and finding purpose.
 While most of the pre-production was done, we stopped the development at an early demo stage as the studio needed to focus on other projects.

 My contributions were as the Creative Director and Project Manager, leading meetings with the game design team and every discipline’s Director respectively.
-Holistic design and overarching aesthetic were among my responsibilities, and I worked together with my team to achieve the design goals I had set up for the game.
+Holistic design, IP-building and overarching aesthetic were among my responsibilities, and I worked together with my team to achieve the design goals I had set up for the game.

 Down the Well was a first step for me and Forgotten Key to find a design structure for atmospheric adventures and tend-and-befriend games, where we pushed for systematic gameplay and emergent stories over the fixed poetic exploration of AER.